 Research over the last two decades has shown that drug addiction is both preventable and treatable.
-It is vital that prevention be a critical component of national, state and local drug strategies because addiction is a developmental disorder that can begin in adolescence, sometimes as early as childhood, and can be mitigated by preventing and increasing the age of initiation among youth.
+It is vital that prevention be a critical component of national, state, tribal and local drug strategies because addiction is a developmental disorder that can begin in adolescence, sometimes as early as childhood, and can be mitigated by preventing and increasing the age of initiation among youth.
 Among individuals aged 18 to 30 admitted to treatment facilities, 74 percent began substance use at age 17 or younger.

 Substance misuse exacts an enormous financial toll on the United States.
 Annually, the U.S. spends $740 billion on costs related to crime, lost productivity and health care.
 However, every $1 invested in effective substance use prevention programs will result in savings of between $2 and $20.